WaveTechStudio/SMSRetrieverAPIMaster/README.md

 ## Warning as per the new policy
 - Google restricts which Android apps can request Call Log and SMS permissions
 - Only apps selected as the device's default app for making calls or sending text messages will be able to access call logs and SMS data from now on.

+## Alert - this app will be impacted by a policy change.
+This app will be impacted by a change in the Google Play policy governing the use of SMS and CALL_LOG permissions.
+Apps that are not compliant may be removed from Google Play on Jan 9th, 2019.

 <img src="./screens/googles_warning.png" width=“400”/>

 ## Solution